tmstani23/FCC---React-Course/README.md

 # FCC---React-Course
 An in-depth  React and JSX course delivered by FreeCodeCamp.
 This repo contains my code journey through the course.

-Each of the files includes challenges/examples and are mounted to a separate div in the DOM.
+Each of the files includes challenges/examples.
 Each section represents a different file and its examples are marked in different colors.

 ## Notes on Use: